-You can use this setting to define the primary network port which the Veyon Server is listening at for incoming connections.
+This setting allows you to specify the network port number on which the Veyon Server listens for incoming connections.

 - Internal VNC server

-You can use this setting to define the (localhost only) network port used by the internal VNC server.
-The VNC server will only listen to it at
+This setting allows you to specify the network port number used by the internal VNC server.
+The internal VNC server only listens on

 - Feature manager

-You can use this setting to define the (localhost only) network port used by the feature manager.
-This internal component is part of the Veyon Service and starts and stops processes to provide specific features.
-In contrast to the Veyon Service these processes in most cases have to run in the context of the logged on user and therefore have to communicate with the Veyon Service through this network port.
+localhostonly.
+It starts/stops processes to provide specific features.
+In contrast to the Veyon Service these processes in most cases have to run in the context of the logged on user and therefore have to communicate with the Veyon Server through this network port.

 - Demo server

 - Enable firewall exception

 Depending on the system configuration it may be impossible to access listening ports such as the Veyon Server port from the network.
-On Windows the Windows firewall usually will block any incoming connections.
-In order to allow access to the service port and the demo server port, exceptions for the Windows-Firewall must be configured.
+On Windows the Windows firewall usually blocks any incoming connections.
+In order to allow access to the Veyon server port and the demo server port, exceptions for the Windows firewall must be configured.
 This is done automatically during the installation process.
 If this behavior is not desired and manual configuration is preferred, this option can be disabled.